-- 1. Full-time Administrators who are hired to work on a regular basis at 1.0 FTE shall earn vacation leave at the rate of twenty (20) days per year up to fifteen (15) years of service.
+- 1. Full-time exempt employees who are hired to work on a regular basis at 1.0 FTE shall earn vacation leave at the rate of twenty (20) days per year up to fifteen (15) years of service.
 After fifteen (15) years of service the rate will be twenty-one (21) days per year.
 After twenty-five (25) years of service the rate will be twenty-four (24) days per year.
-All other full-time and part-time Administrators shall earn vacation leave on a pro-rated basis in relation to the above schedule. - 2.
-Full-time Administrative Staff who are hired to work on a regular basis at 1.0 FTE shall earn vacation leave as follows:
+All other full-time and part-time exempt employees shall earn vacation leave on a pro-rated basis in relation to the above schedule.
+Employees whose status changes from exempt to non-exempt due to changes in the overtime rule in the Fair Labor Standards Act will continue to accrue vacation time as set forth in this section. - 2.
+Full-time non-exempt employees who are hired to work on a regular basis at 1.0 FTE shall earn vacation leave as follows: